norsig/vpn-ca-api/rpm/README-RPM.md

 This will create the correct files in `/var/lib/vpn-cert-service` and generate a CA.

-To generate the server configuration use the following:
+To generate the server configuration use the following, please not that this will taka a **really long** time:

     $ sudo -u apache vpn-cert-service-generate-server-config

-You can use this file and place it in your server directory as `/etc/openvpn/server.conf`.
+You can use the output and place it in your server directory as `/etc/openvpn/server.conf`.
 Now you can start OpenVPN:

     $ sudo systemctl start openvpn@server